saferpay/sndbx/texts/css_iframe.md

 + It is recommended to display a progress bar while something is loading in an Iframe.

-+ The PCI specifications do **NOT** allow jumping into the Iframe with JavaScript.
++ The PCI specifications **DO NOT** allow jumping into the Iframe with JavaScript.
 So manipulating it, using JavaScript, is strictly permitted!

 + Some third party payment providers (e.g. PayPal) **DO NOT** support the integration inside an iFrame.
-Thus, the paymentPage will break out of the frame beforehand!
+Thus, the PaymentPage will break out of the frame beforehand!

 + Integrating Saferpay via an iFrame will also cause the SuccessUrls to be called inside said frame.
-If you want to present the success-pages in fullsize, you can break out of the frame yourself, using JavaScript!
+If you want to present the return pages in fullsize, you can break out of the frame yourself, using JavaScript!

 >
 >    <i class="glyphicon glyphicon-hand-right"></i> Example of Iframe break out in JavaScript